Issued: December 2016

 This organization is tax-exempt under section 501(c)(3) of the Internal Revenue Code.
 It is eligible to receive contributions deductible as charitable donations for federal income tax purposes.

-According to Big Brothers Big Sisters Of Colorado, Inc.'s Audited Financial Statements for the year ended December 31, 2012:
+The following information is based on Big Brothers Big Sisters Of Colorado, Inc. Audited Financial Statements for the fiscal year ending Thursday, December 31, 2015.

 This report is not to be used for fund raising or promotional purposes.

 Organizations shall have a board of directors that provides adequate oversight of the charity's operations and its staff.
 Indication of adequate oversight includes, but is not limited to, regularly scheduled appraisals of the CEO's performance, evidence of disbursement controls such as board approval of the budget, fund raising practices, establishment of a conflict of interest policy, and establishment of accounting procedures sufficient to safeguard charity finances.

 Soliciting organizations shall have a board of directors with a minimum of five voting members.

 Standard 3: Board Meetings

 An organization shall have a minimum of three evenly spaced meetings per year of the full governing body with a majority in attendance, with face-to-face participation.
 A conference call of the full board can substitute for one of the three meetings of the governing body.
 For all meetings, alternative modes of participation are acceptable for those with physical disabilities.

 Standard 4: Board Compensation